 - The delivery time of quality control data was relegated from 10 minutes to 12 hours.

 - LG Display found itself in a quandary.
-Growing customer demand caused further erosion in quality control, prompting unmanageable blows to quality reputation and profitability.
+Growing customer demand caused further erosion in quality control, prompting unmanageable damages to quality reputation and profitability.